Are you an average American with average monthly bills and expenses who wants to travel more?

-Your biggest monthly expenses, mortgage or rent and car payments, are not included on the list.
+Your biggest monthly expenses, mortgage or rent, and car payments are not included on the list.
 These bills typically can only be paid with a credit card via a third-party bill pay service like Plastiq.

 How can I get even more from my everyday spending?

-The best part is those 40k miles or points can actually be much more if you make the most of bonus categories, dining and shopping rewards, and promotions.
+The best part is those 30k miles or points can actually be much more if you make the most of bonus categories, dining and shopping rewards, and promotions.

-The above calculations assume you’ll only earn 1x point per $1 spent.
-However, credit cards like the Chase Sapphire Preferred earn 2x the points on travel and dining.
+However, travel rewards credit cards like the Chase Sapphire Preferred earn 2x the points on travel and dining.
 Travel even includes things like public transportation, highway tolls, and parking fees.

 In fact, most travel rewards credit cards offer permanent or promotional bonus categories on everything from groceries to drug store purchases and gas.

-So, let’s look at the $3,008 the average American spends on eating out each year.
-If that person paid with the Sapphire Preferred, she’d earn 6,016 Ultimate Rewards points.
-If even half of that spending was at dining program restaurants, that could earn an additional 4,500-7,500 miles or points.
+So, let’s look at the $3,459 the average American spends on eating out each year.
+If that person paid with the Sapphire Preferred, she’d earn 6,918 Ultimate Rewards points.

 A $100 pair of Nike sneakers bought in the store would earn just 100 points or within a shopping portal at an earn rate of 8x the points for 800 points!
 Which sounds better to you?

-Part 3: What do all these miles and points get you?
+What do all these miles and points get you?

 It’s also safe to add in another 10-20k points depending on how well you maximized bonus categories, dining rewards, and shopping portals.

-Using these modest numbers, you’d have up and over 100k Ultimate Rewards points to redeem for award travel.
+Using these modest calculations, you’d have up and over 100k Ultimate Rewards points to redeem for award travel.